bek0s/gbkfit-legacy/README.md

 ## Credits

-GBKFIT is developed by Georgios Bekiaris (Swinburne University of Technology).
+GBKFIT is developed by me (Georgios Bekiaris) during my PhD studies at the Swinburne University of Technology and my visit to University of Toronto.

 If you use GBKFIT in a publication please cite:
 [Bekiaris et al. 2016](http://adsabs.harvard.edu/abs/2016MNRAS.455..754B).